yusuf-wadi/mun-ching/README.md

 - _8.27.22_ opened the project folder in wsl, set my OPENAI_API_KEY variable, then ran the finetuning script
 - _8.28.22_ trained once in the beginning, trained again with many more examples
 - _3:14 AM 9/5/2022_ Now that the BEEG data has been caught, new finetuning is in order.
-But the question is, is finetuning really <br>
-                      the way to go about this? prompt engineering is already such a powerful tool.
+But the question is, is finetuning really the way to go about this? prompt engineering is already such a powerful tool.
 Further inquiry and research is required.
 ### Model Access